bafflerbach/test_software_carpentry/_episodes/01-MLbasics.md

 > **Important!**
 > Saving your work in Nanohub is a bit tricky.
 Follow these instructions to create a copy of the notebook once you've launched the tool via the link.
 >
 > 1. With your notebook open (by clicking the launch tool button) make a copy if you haven’t already using the File drop down menu in the top left.
-Then save the copy by clicking “save and checkpoint”.
+> 2. The copy will open in a new tab in your browser.
+Save the copy by clicking “save and checkpoint” under the File drop down menu in the new tab.
-> 2. Open the Nanohub Jupyter tool by hitting launch tool here: https://nanohub.org/tools/jupyter
+> 3. At this point you may close the original tab as we won't use it anymore.
+> 4. To find the newly copied file (to download or open it up later) we will use the [Jupyter tool](https://nanohub.org/tools/jupyter) on Nanohub.
+Launch this tool which will give us access to the virtual computer that Nanohub is hosting for us.
-> 3. Navigate to the folder “data/results/####/intromllab/bin/”.
-Note the number will be a unique number associated with your session.
-Pick the most recent once if there are multiple (or an older one if you are looking for an older saved file).
+> 5. Navigate to the folder “data/results/####/intromllab/bin/”.
+Note: the number will be a unique number associated with your session.
+Pick the most recent one if there are multiple (or an older one if you are looking for an older saved file).
-> 4. Double click the notebook file “intromllab-Copy1.ipynb” to launch your saved notebook.
+> 6. Double click the notebook file “intromllab-Copy1.ipynb” to launch your saved notebook.
+This is the newly copied notebook file that you just created.
-> 5. You can now save this notebook freely, and to return to this notebook later launch the same tool as step 2 and follow the instructions from there.
+> 7. You can now save this notebook freely, and to return to this notebook later launch the same tool as step 2 and follow the instructions from there.
 >
 > **Note: do not move the notebook or save to another location on nanohub's virtual computer or else some aspects of the code will break.**
 >